 Volume 365, Number 1539 of the Philosophical Transactions of the Royal Society of London, Series B, Biological Sciences (2010), edited by Peter R. Crane, Else Marie Friis, and William G. Chaloner is devoted to a discussion of Charles Darwin and the origin of flowers.

 Fifteen articles are devoted to the topic including papers by:

-John and the original authors of The Jepson Manual: Higher Plants of California (Hickman, 1993) have revised and submitted treatments of Anacardiaceae (Malosma, Pistacia, Rhus, Schinus, and Searsia), Cucurbitaceae (Brandegea, Citrullus, Cucumis, Cucurbita, and Marah), Lamiaceae (Acanthomintha, Glechoma, Hedeoma, Lycopus, Marrubium, Melissa, Moluccella, Nepeta, Poliomintha, Prunella, Salazaria, Satureja, and Teucrium), and Montiaceae (Calandrinia, Calyptridium [with C. Matt Guilliams], Cistanthe [with C. Matt Guilliams], Claytonia, Lewisia, and Montia), for The Jepson Manual: Vascular Plants of California, Second Edition.
+Contributions to the revised Jepson Manual (July 2008).
+John and the original authors of The Jepson Manual: Higher Plants of California (Hickman 1993) have revised and submitted treatments of Anacardiaceae (Malosma, Pistacia, Rhus, Schinus, and Searsia), Cucurbitaceae (Brandegea, Citrullus, Cucumis, Cucurbita, and Marah), Lamiaceae (Acanthomintha, Glechoma, Hedeoma, Lycopus, Marrubium, Melissa, Moluccella, Nepeta, Poliomintha, Prunella, Salazaria, Satureja, and Teucrium), and Montiaceae (Calandrinia, Calyptridium [with C. Matt Guilliams], Cistanthe [with C. Matt Guilliams], Claytonia, Lewisia, and Montia), for The Jepson Manual: Vascular Plants of California, Second Edition.

 Systematic Botany (Volumes 1 through 31)

 Kindly note that the Systematic Botany volumes are heavy, weighing more than 100 hundred kilograms.
 If interested, please contact me.